pattonsgirl/CS4900-AppSoftwareDev/DB_Design/4G_Assignment_DatabaseScripts.md

 # Group Assignment - Database Scripts

-In your GROUP repository, in the folder called `Database`...
+In your GROUP repository, in the folder called `Database`.

 As a GROUP, finalize the database initilization scripts.
-Upload a digital copy of the database initilization scripts to the GROUP repository.
+Upload the database initilization scripts to the GROUP repository.

 Your group will get a chance to polish the database initilization scripts ahead of the group submission for the database portion of the course.